Woody Harrelson: Lifestyle and views

 Harrelson follows a raw vegan diet.
-Along with not eating meat or dairy, Harrelson does not eat sugar or flour.
+He does not eat meat, dairy, sugar or flour.
 In Zombieland, in which he plays a character with an affinity for Twinkies, the Twinkies were replaced with vegan faux-Twinkies made from cornmeal.
 He appeared on a postage stamp (as a PhotoStamp) in 2011 as one of PETA's 20 famous vegetarians, and he was named PETA's Sexiest Vegetarian in 2012 (along with Jessica Chastain).

 Harrelson was a religious Presbyterian as a child, and studied theology during college.
 Harrelson told Playboy in October 2009, "I was getting into theology and studying the roots of the Bible, but then I started to discover the man-made nature of it.
 I started seeing things that made me ask, 'Is God really speaking through this instrument?'
 My eyes opened to the reality of the Bible being just a document to control people."
-He describes himself as having "a strong spiritual life".
+He describes himself as having "a strong spiritual life" and says he believes in God.

 In April 2020, Harrelson made a post on Instagram promoting the conspiracy theory that claims a link between 5G networks and COVID-19, which was later deleted.
 In May 2022, Harrelson said he "doesn't believe in the germ theory" and found the use of face masks as a preventative measure against COVID-19 to be "absurd", adding, "I'm sick of like, you're wearing a mask, and you think it contains your breath—but if it did you'd die, you'd be breathing in your own carbon monoxide [sic]."